geode-sdk/mods/mods-v2/bitz.customprofiles/about.md

 ## **How to customize it**

+- Windows
 To customize your profile you have to go to the gray options button found in your profile, there you will have all the options to add or remove from the profile.
+- Android
+The customizations are in the mod settings!
+They work exclusively for android
 #
 ## **And that's it!
 I hope you have fun using it <3**